 Diagnostics and digital health

-Digital support tools and altering are an area of major focus, investigators continue to evaluate tools for prompt detection and management of sepsis, and selection of antimicrobials, working closely with the BRC Digital theme.
+Digital support tools and altering are an area of major focus, investigators continue to evaluate tools for prompt detection and management of sepsis, and selection of antimicrobials, working closely with the BRC Digital Health Theme.

 In partnership with the NHS, the BRC Igenios Clinic provides a service for children and young adults with severe infection to identify rare genetic variants that might offer insight into disease susceptibility and guide future management.